SantanderMetGroup/ATLAS/datasets-interactive-atlas/bash-interpolation-scripts/bash-interpolation-scripts.md

 These are shell (bash) scripts used for the conservative interpolation of the Interactive Atlas Dataset.

-All the raw model outputs from the CMIP5, CMIP6 and CORDEX experiments have been interpolated to a common grid using the first order conservative remapping implemented in [Climate Data Operators (CDO) version 1.9.8](https://code.mpimet.mpg.de/projects/cdo/).
-See the [CDO User Guide](https://doi.org/10.5281/zenodo.1435454) for the details of the algorithm (*remapcon* operator).
+All the raw model outputs from the CMIP5, CMIP6 and CORDEX experiments have been interpolated to a common grid using the first order conservative remapping implemented in *Climate Data Operators (CDO) version 1.9.8* {cite}`VistazoCDOProject`.
+See the *CDO User Guide* {cite}`schulzweidaCDOUserGuide2022` for the details of the algorithm (*remapcon* operator).

 **CMIP5** data have been interpolated to the 2 degree common grid (reference-grids/land_sea_mask_2degree_binary.nc4) with *AtlasCDOremappeR_CMIP.sh*(datasets-interactive-atlas/bash-interpolation-scripts/AtlasCDOremappeR_CMIP.sh)